-When she realized the creature had disappeared from the bridge, the quietness of the house took on a potentially different meaning.
+When she realized the creature had disappeared from the bridge, the quietness of her surroundings took on a potentially sinister meaning.
 She turned her attention back to the door, wondering if the thing had captured the sleeping inhabitants in this house.

 If this observation saddened her, she did not show it.
 Instead she went graciously and quickly about finishing her meal.
 She, too, was eager to be on her way.
-After all, the matter of being accepted by strangers was not her primary concern in coming to the Northlands.
-Her grandmother was waiting.
+After all, her grandmother was waiting.

-She had just carefully put on her cloak when Hastings suddenly appeared at the table, and asked for her to follow him.
+She had just put on her cloak when Hastings suddenly appeared at the table and asked for her to follow him.
 “The master wishes to speak to you,” he explained.

 She had not expected to see the Count again; their encounter the previous evening had given her a strong impression that he was the type who would have better things to do this morning than deal with a trespasser on his property.
 However, Elanore gathered her things and dutifully followed Hastings through a labyrinthine maze of hallways.
-He moved so quickly that she could not keep track of her surroundings, but she was certain that their path was leading them downstairs.
+He moved so quickly that she could not keep track of the path they took, but she was certain she was being led downstairs.

-Hastings stopped for a moment to pick up a small glass lamp and light it.
-Elanore looked about, slightly confused as they continued slightly upwards.
-She could feel air flowing down at them from somewhere – air that was chilly and damp.
+Hastings stopped for a moment to pick up and light a small glass lamp.
+The young lady in the red riding hood looked about, confused as they continued slightly upwards.
+She could feel air flowing at them from somewhere — air that was chilly and damp.

-Hastings stopped before a non-descript wooden panel and then placed his fingers somewhere upon it.
-She heard a slight click and then suddenly the panel swung inwards.
+Hastings stopped before a non-descript wooden panel and placed his fingers somewhere upon it.
+The panel clicked and suddenly swung inwards.

-Elanore realized suddenly the precarious position she had placed herself in by allowing herself to be led so far away from the house.
-She took a deep breath before stepping through this created door and into sudden darkness.
-The panel shut behind her, and she froze, tightly clutching the basket in her hands.
+Elanore suddenly realized the precarious position she had placed herself in by allowing herself to be led so far away from the house.
+She took a deep breath before stepping through this newly created door.
+The panel shut behind her, and she froze, tightly clutching the basket in her hands as she stood and looked about a dimly lit chamber.

 To her surprise, the room was warm and fragrant, carrying a faint smell of spice and tobacco.
-She took one more step forward, looking about for any light to guide her.
-She was relieved to see a few lighted lamps in the room and a fireplace.
+Her eyes caught the weak light from a lamp and a fireplace.

-It was hard to see everything yet, but it appeared she had been led into a study or a parlor of some sort.
+She took one step forward into what she presumed was a study or a parlor of some sort.
 She was relieved it was that and not a dungeon.
-With fingers slightly outstretched, she inched cautiously around a rather large table scattered with scrolls and various compasses.
+With her fingers slightly outstretched, she inched cautiously around a large table scattered with scrolls and various compasses.

 “Sir?”
 She called out softly.
 Not once, but twice.
 “Are you here?”

-With no audible response, she moved timidly towards the fireplace.
+With no audible response to direct her, she moved timidly towards the fireplace.
 Her progress was slow thanks to the mess of books and oddities scattered all over.
 But once there, she stood in front of the fireplace, warming herself and enjoying its soft light.

 It was odd how at ease she felt here in contrast to the rest of the house.
-Whereas most of the rooms she had seen had a severe look to them, this room’s cluttered nature seemed to lend the room an air of friendliness that was lacking elsewhere.
-Her opinion of the Count was softened by having seen this particular room.
+Whereas most of the rooms she had seen had a severe look to them, this room’s cluttered nature seemed to lend it an air of friendliness that was lacking elsewhere in the home.
+Her opinion of the Count began to thaw slightly.

 She spent several moments looking at the paintings that surrounded the fireplace.
-Her eyes passed over a painting of a feast with three roasted pigs, past several portraits of persons she assumed were family, until it rested on a portrait that was partially covered by a dark cloth.
-She wondered why it was covered slightly, and who exactly might have been painted there.
+Her eyes passed over a painting of a feast with three roasted pigs, past several paintings of those she assumed were family, until they rested on a portrait that was partially covered by a dark cloth.
+She wondered whose face might have been painted there.

 “That’s what he said as well,” the Count answered as he sat up, his eyes glittering with some untold amusement.
-“But not intelligent enough apparently to avoid becoming dinner.”
+“But they were apparently not intelligent enough to avoid becoming dinner.”

-Elanore was puzzled by the comment, but did not ask exactly what he meant.
-She was far more disconcerted by the particular expression on his face.
+She was puzzled by the comment but did not ask exactly what he meant.
+She was far more disconcerted by the expression on his face.
 “My apologies for disturbing you here in your personal quarters.
 Hastings sent me here before I was to take my leave.
-Your servants have said the road has been determined to be safe—“
+Your servants have said the road is safe.”

-“Safe to a point,” the Count shut his book in a perfunctory manner.
+“Safe to a point.”
+The Count shut his book in a perfunctory manner.
 “The sunlight took care of that thing from last night.
-That said, you have had already one particularly odd experience; I would not rely on daylight to ensure that the odd events will not continue.”
+That said, you already have had one particularly odd experience.
+I would not rely on daylight to ensure that the strange events will not continue.”

-Elanore politely averted her eyes so not to be looking directly back at him.
-“I am aware now of the risks there are in this area.
-But I do not want to impose on your hospitality any further and it is important that I must go–”
+Elanore politely averted her eyes to avoid looking directly back at him.
+“I am now aware of the risks in this area.
+But I do not want to impose on your hospitality any further and it is important that I must leave.”

 “Your grandmother, was it?”
-He had apparently discarded the book in his hands before coming to stand beside her.
+He discarded the book in his hands before coming to stand beside her.
 “She lives in Winchester, I take it.”

-The Count picked up a metal poker; with it he adjusted a log in the fireplace before he spoke.
+The Count picked up a metal poker.
+With it he adjusted a log in the fireplace before he spoke again.
+His voice was a little less chilly as he addressed the young woman.
 “I had heard of the Mayor taking ill.
 I had no idea that she had family to the South.”
-He spoke quietly, his voice a little less chilly.

-“We would ask her to come South if it were any other time of year,” Elanore turned her gaze back to the fire.
-“But it’s much too cold to move her south, and she is too responsible to leave until a new Mayor can be sent to Winchester from the capitol regions.”
+Elanore turned her gaze back to the fire, her voice soft as she dwelled upon her grandmother’s situation.
+“We would ask her to come south if it were any other time of year, but it’s much too cold to move her.
+Moreover, she is too responsible to leave until a new Mayor can be sent to Winchester from the capitol regions.”

 “No traveler will come this way from the East until spring,” the Count spoke authoritatively.